Introducing Aurio and AudioAlign

-AudioAlign is a tool that I started developing in 2010 for my master’s thesis (and has been actively developed since then), with the goal to create a software for the automatic synchronization of audio and video recordings.
+AudioAlign is a tool that I started developing in 2010 for my master’s thesis (and have been actively developing since then), with the goal to create a software for the automatic synchronization of audio and video recordings.
 Although I never quite reached the point of a fully automatic synchronization system, it showed promising results compared to the few similar commercial applications available on the market, and continues to be a helpful tool for my research purposes.
-I gave up on the plan to commercialize it due to patenting problems I didn’t know how to deal with, but instead decided on open sourcing it so others could still make use of it and hopefully even help me improve it.
-Aurio is a library extracted from AudioAlign, providing the underlying core audio processing functionality like an audio processing engine and audio fingerprinting and time warping algorithms.
-Both Aurio and AudioAlign are now available as AGPL licensed open source software on GitHub.
+I gave up on the plan to commercialize it due to patenting problems I didn’t know how to deal with, but instead decided on open sourcing it, so others can make use of it and hopefully even help me improve it.

 Aurio: Audio Fingerprinting & Retrieval for .NET